mjovanc/lambda/README.md

-# blackmesa
+# Lambda (λ)
-Black Mesa is a JVM programming language focused on FP
+Lambda (λ) is a JVM programming language that is inspired by FP for learning purposes.